Let’s take a minute to talk about dog smells.

-Whether your pet’s bed is in the living room or in his or her best crate, it needs to get washed out.
+Whether your pet’s dog bed is in the living room or in his or her dog crate, it needs to get washed out.
 This is almost certainly one of the worst-smelling items in your home, so make sure that it gets washed very well.

 The good news is that many dog beds are able to be thrown in the washing machine.
 Most have removable covers that can be washed, so throw that in as soon as you can.

 One thing for which you need to be on the lookout is the state of the core bed.
 If it’s not stained or odor-resistant, you may need to throw it out.
 Luckily, many modern beds are made out of material that can be washed.